sersolmaz/Acrossim/docs/index.md

 ## Tutorials

-A guiding tutorial is available at https://www.youtube.com/watch?v=WA_9-2JYKdM.
+A guiding tutorial is available at [YouTube - Acrossim tutorial]([https://github.com/sersolmaz/Acrossim](https://www.youtube.com/watch?v=WA_9-2JYKdM))..
 It demonstrates how to set up an Anaconda environment with relevant packages, as well as to develop a user app with processed CFD data in Unity.

 ## Outsourcing